Lattice energy: Born–Landé equation

 Barium oxide (BaO), for instance, which has the NaCl structure and therefore the same Madelung constant, has a bond radius of 275 picometers and a lattice energy of −3054 kJ/mol, while sodium chloride (NaCl) has a bond radius of 283 picometers and a lattice energy of −786 kJ/mol.
 The bond radii are similar but the charge numbers are not, with BaO having charge numbers of (+2,−2) and NaCl having (+1,−1); the Born–Landé equation predicts that the difference in charge numbers is the principal reason for the large difference in lattice energies.

-Closely related to this widely used formula is the Kapustinskii equation, which can be used as a simpler way of estimating lattice energies where high precision is not required.

-Effect of polarization
+Born–Mayer equation

+In 1932, Born and Joseph E. Mayer refined the Born–Landé equation by replacing the power-law repulsive term with an exponential term $e^{-r_0/ \rho}$ which better accounts for the quantum mechanical repulsion effect between the ions.
+This equation improved the accuracy for the description of many ionic compounds:

+where $N_A$ is the Avogadro constant, $M$ is the Madelung constant, $z^+$/$z^-$ are the charge numbers of the cations and anions, $e$ is the elementary charge (1.6022×10^−19 C), $\varepsilon_0$ is the permittivity of free space (8.854×10^-12 C^{2} J^{−1} m^{−1}), $r_0$ is the distance to the closest ion and $\rho$ is a constant that depends on the compressibility of the crystal (30 - 34.5 pm works well for alkali halides), used to represent the repulsion between ions at short range.
+Same as before, it can be seen that large values of $r_0$ results in low lattice energies, whereas high ionic charges result in high lattice energies.

+Kapustinskii equation

+Developed in 1956 by Anatolii Kapustinskii, this is a generalized empirical equation useful for a wide range of ionic compounds, including those with complex ions.
+It builds upon the previous equations and provides a simplified way to estimate the lattice energy of ionic compounds based on the charges and radii of the ions.
+It is an approximation that facilitates calculations compared to the Born–Landé and Born–Mayer equations, easier for quick estimates where high precision is not required.

+where $\kappa$ is the Kapustinskii constant (1.202·105 (kJ·Å)/mol), $Z$ is the number of ions per formula unit, $z^+$/$z^-$ are the charge numbers of the cations and anions, $r_0$ is the distance to the closest ion and $\rho$ is a constant that depends on the compressibility of the crystal (30 - 34.5 pm works well for alkali halides), used to represent the repulsion between ions at short range.

+Polarization effects

 For certain ionic compounds, the calculation of the lattice energy requires the explicit inclusion of polarization effects.
 In these cases the polarization energy Epol associated with ions on polar lattice sites may be included in the Born–Haber cycle.
 As an example, one may consider the case of iron-pyrite FeS2.
 It has been shown that neglect of polarization led to a 15% difference between theory and experiment in the case of FeS2, whereas including it reduced the error to 2%.